-Frederick A. "Fred" Henningsen describes attending the University of Montana during the 1930s.
+Frederick "Fred" Henningsen describes attending the University of Montana (UM) during the 1930s.
 He talks about the required courses, the campus grounds, and the rules for female students.
-Henningsen also lists the ten University presidents and the various deans of the School of Business who served during his time a student and, later, a faculty member at UM.
+Henningsen also lists the ten presidents and the various deans of the School of Business who served during Henningsen’s time a student and, later, a faculty member.
 He talks at length becoming an expert on health insurance for UM faculty and being the first member of the University System Benefits Committee which was started in 1951.
-Henningsen describes his time as an accounting professor in the UM School of Business and as a member of the Montana Credit Union League.
-He recalls UM President Robert Pantzer’s handling of the 1960s student protests on campus and how the counter culture movement of the ‘60s affected student life.
+Henningsen describes his time as an accounting professor and as a member of the Montana Credit Union League.
+He recalls President Robert Pantzer’s handling of the 1960s student protests on campus and how the counter culture movement affected student life.
+Henningsen discusses the decline in reading comprehension among students during his 38-year tenure at the University of Montana.
+He describes his accomplishments as a faculty member which include working on faculty benefits.

-George Finlay Simmons; Carl McFarland; Robert Pantzer; University of Montana faculty; School of Business Administration; Department of Accounting; University System Benefits Committee; Montana Credit Union League; Faculty Benefits, Insurance and Related Matters Committee
+George Finlay Simmons; Carl McFarland; Robert Pantzer; University of Montana faculty; School of Business Administration; Department of Accounting; University System Benefits Committee; Montana Credit Union League; Faculty Benefits, Insurance and Related Matters Committee; University of Montana-Missoula; Vietnam War, 1955-1975; Student protests

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula